nationalarchives/ds-find-caselaw-docs/doc/document-metadata.md

 ### Categories

-Categories under which this document falls
+Categories under which this document falls.
+Metadata claims use the name `categories` (legacy `category` claims are still resolved by the API client).
+The deprecated Python facade key `Document.metadata["category"]` aliases to `Document.metadata["categories"]`.

 | Level         | Sourced from                            | Editable | Multiple | Implemented | Access via                               | XML extraction via         |
 | ------------- | --------------------------------------- | -------- | -------- | ----------- | ---------------------------------------- | -------------------------- |